 Today, Sasha works on set as both an actor and a dialect coach.
 His effectiveness as a coach comes from a rare combination of lived multilingual experience, formal linguistic grounding, and practical on-set understanding.
 He is known for making complex language work clear, efficient, and actor-friendly under production pressures.
 In addition to his on-set work, he also coaches actors through his workshop, providing acting instruction, scene work, and performance preparation.

-As both an actor and an acclaimed dialect coach, Sasha brings precision, cultural authenticity, and clarity to every collaboration — whether working with performers, directors, or production teams.
+As both an actor and dialect coach, Sasha brings precision, cultural authenticity, and clarity to every collaboration — whether working with performers, directors, or production teams.